mmzdouc/fermo_core_extras/fermo_core_extras/mibig_spectral_library/README.md

 - Create a virtual environment (e.g. with `conda`)
 - Install `python 3.11.4`
-- Install `fermo_core` with `pip install -e .` (while in the `fermo_core` directory)
+- Install `fermo_core_extras` with `pip install -e .` (while in the base `fermo_core_extras` directory)
 - Install and activate docker in a linux environment.
 - Download the MIBiG database in .json format from this [link](https://mibig.secondarymetabolites.org/) and unpack it to a convenient location.
 - Execute main.py from the mibig_spectral_library folder

+Background
+====

+This MIBiG spectral library pipeline is very computationally intensive and will take several days to calculate.
+This project is part of my bachelor thesis.
+For more information please see the thesis document itself by clicking [here](https://docs.google.com/document/d/1xI45phm3QL6TreeioFiGqSCpSK543esEdKW_mCkF4Ww/edit?usp=sharing) (Available from May 16th 2024)

 Usage
 ====

 Currently, this module **only** has support for **linux**.
-It is used to prepare a spectral tandem mass spectrometry (MS/MS) library from all entries in the Minimum Information about a Biosynthetic Gene cluster (MIBiG) by using Competitive Fragmentation Modeling for Metabolite Identification (CFM-ID).
-This is very computationally intensive and will take several days, as such it is only recommended if one wants to run the genomics module of FERMO as a command line tool and one wants to generate his own spectral library.

 All the steps in this pipeline can be run through the following command:

 `python main.py --input <mibig_folder> --output <output_folder>`